 Abstract.
 Projections of coastal sea level (SL) changes are of great interest for coastal risk assessment and decision making.
 SL projections are typically produced using global climate models (GCMs), which cannot fully resolve SL changes at the coast due to their coarse resolution and lack of representation of some relevant processes (tides, atmospheric surface pressure forcing, waves).
 To overcome these limitations and refine projections at regional scales, GCMs can be dynamically downscaled through the implementation of a high-resolution regional climate model (RCM).
-In this study, we developed the IBI-CCS (Iberian-Biscay-Ireland Climate Change Scenarios) regional ocean model based on a 1/12 ° northeastern Atlantic NEMO ocean model configuration to dynamically downscale CNRM-CM6-1-HR, a GCM with a 1/4 ° resolution ocean model component participating in the Coupled Model Intercomparison Project 6th Phase (CMIP6) by the Centre National de Recherches Météorologiques (CNRM).
+In this study, we developed the IBI-CCS (Iberian-Biscay-Ireland Climate Change Scenarios) regional ocean model based on a 1/12° northeastern Atlantic Nucleus for European Modelling of the Ocean (NEMO) model configuration to dynamically downscale CNRM-CM6-1-HR, a GCM with a 1/4° resolution ocean model component participating in the sixth phase of the Coupled Model Intercomparison Project (CMIP6) by the Centre National de Recherches Météorologiques (CNRM).
 For a more complete representation of the processes driving coastal SL changes, tides and atmospheric surface pressure forcing are explicitly resolved in IBI-CCS in addition to the ocean general circulation.
 To limit the propagation of climate drifts and biases from the GCM into the regional simulations, several corrections are applied to the GCM fields used to force the RCM.
 The regional simulations are performed over the 1950 to 2100 period for two climate change scenarios (SSP1-2.6 and SSP5-8.5).
 To validate the dynamical downscaling method, the RCM and GCM simulations are compared to reanalyses and observations over the 1993-2014 period for a selection of ocean variables including SL.
-Results indicate that large-scale performances of IBI-CCS are better than those of the GCM thanks to the corrections applied to the RCM.
+Results indicate that large-scale performance of IBI-CCS is better than that of the GCM thanks to the corrections applied to the RCM.
 Extreme SLs are also satisfactorily represented in the IBI-CCS historical simulation.
-Comparison of the RCM and GCM 21st century projections shows a limited impact of increased resolution (1/4° to 1/12°) on SL changes.
+Comparison of the RCM and GCM 21st century projections shows a limited impact of increased resolution $(1/4 \text{ to } 1/12^\circ)$ on SL changes.
 Overall, bias corrections have a moderate impact on projected coastal SL changes, except in the Mediterranean Sea, where GCM biases were substantial.